Prepared Jointly by the Office of the Attorney General and CalRecycle.

 Who can answer questions about the application of tax to bags?

-The Board of Equalization can answer tax-related questions about bags.
+The California Department of Tax and Fee Administration can answer tax-related questions about bags.
 Its toll-free number is 1-800-400-7115.
 Additional contact information is available on its website.

 Can stores require their customers to purchase reusable grocery bags or recycled paper bags?